 To this:

 With design tokens, we can ensure consistency across all projects and simplify the process of maintaining design values.
-Any updates made in Figma can be instantly reflected in the codebase via the token generation process, ensuring that design and development stay in sync.
+Any updates made in the design tokens package can be instantly reflected in the individual projects, ensuring that design and development stay in sync.

 Leveraging Figma's Variables API

-We can achieve design tokens in a couple of ways.
+Design tokens can be achieved in a couple of ways.
 For example, some teams maintain files containing all design tokens in an easy-to-access location, and then these files are used as a single source of truth by everyone - devs and designers.

 This approach is better than maintaining multiple sets of design values.
-However, it is still very manual - someone needs to update the files whenever changes are introduced.
+However, it is still very manual - someone must update the files whenever changes are introduced.

 Figma's Variables API provides direct access to the variables our designers create in Figma files, allowing us to automate the design token generation process.

-Once the design tokens are generated, we can then utilise them across multiple projects, ensuring not only consistency in the developed UI but also in naming conventions.
+Once the design tokens are generated, we publish them as an installable npm package, which we then use across multiple projects, ensuring consistency in the developed UI and naming conventions.

 How Figma's Variables Simplify Theme Support